mhweiner/fi-test/README.md

-# fi - dog walk test
+# Take Home Assessment for Fi

 ## To run locally: